Introduction

 Outcomes

-- A comprehensive stocktake of toothbrushing programmes at the beginning and the end of the project capturing key information such as number of programmes running in England, number of children involved, who has been targeted (e.g., age, level of deprivation), duration, funding and delivery method.
+- A series of comprehensive stocktakes and geographical maps of toothbrushing programmes throughout the project capturing key information such as number of programmes running in England, number of children involved, who has been targeted (e.g., age, level of deprivation), duration, funding and delivery method.
+The results of the first national stocktake are published in the British Dental Journal, (view the publication here).

 - Identification of barriers to implementation and the key determinants of implementation success.